Owyhee Canyonlands Conservation Proposal

 In the proposal, existing, maintained and legal roads to desired destinations will remain open to the public and continue to provide access to both popular and more remote areas.
 Segments of non-navigable, non-existent and/or illegal routes will be closed, improving safe travel throughout the area and reducing the need for search and rescue services.
 In some cases, routes in key habitat areas or the Wild & Scenic River Corridors will be modified into single track trails or closed to improve and protect water quality and wildlife habitat.
 In these cases, non-motorized access will be maintained.

-Economic Diversification for Malheur County: The proposal will extend visitor stays in the county and increase tourism-driven economic activity.
+Economic Diversification for Malheur County: The proposal will permanently protect public lands in the county, thereby increasing recreation and tourism-driven economic activity.

 Thousands of visitors come to Malheur County each year to hunt, fish, raft and camp in the Owyhee Canyonlands.
 In 2008, over $9 million was spent by recreational visitors.
 Conservation of this area has significant economic benefits for communities in and near Southeast Oregon, including Rome, Nyssa, Adrian, Ontario, Jordan Valley and McDermitt that provide key destinations for fuel, gas, food, lodging and local culture and history.
 Tourism and recreation are one vital component of the economy, and a promising area for future economic growth.